renspringlea/ryba.ren/index.markdown

 * Bosnia: A Short History (Noel Malcolm)
 * Transgender and Non-Binary People in Everyday Sport: A Trans Feminist Approach to Improving Inclusion (Abby Barras)
 * Tattoo Traditions of Asia: Ancient and Contemporary Expressions of Identity (Lars Krutak)
-* Sacred As Secular: Secularization under Theocracy in Iran (Abdolmohammad Kazemipur)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 "Notes on" posts summarise key academic sources on a given topic, rather than involving my own reasoning or views.
 I do not use generative AI to write (exceptions are clearly labelled).*